 Silicon sensors were chosen as the best compromise, despite their potentially high cost, between granularity and integration capability.
 A particular attention has been taken to the overall cost of the sensors with a large impact on the design requiring the study of new structures of the sensors.
-Extrapolating to the future evolution of the detector to be a candidate for the ILC, the cost has to be scaled to a production of approximately 3000m^2 of silicon sensors.
+Extrapolating to the future evolution of the detector to be a candidate for the ILC, the cost has to be scaled to a production of approximately $3000m^2$ of silicon sensors.
 The manufacturing costs can be controlled minimizing the number of production steps to typically 4 or 5.
 This constraint prevents most of the commonly used techniques to provide a secured design of the structures against current leakage.
 Nevertheless an R&D effort was made to overcome this particular aspect and to develop efficient sensors.

-The detection process is based on electrons-holes pairs generation in high resistivity silicon (5 k Ω .cm) by charged particles in high energetic particle showers.
+The detection process is based on electrons-holes pairs generation in high resistivity silicon (5 k $\Omega$ .cm) from the successive products of the electromagnetic shower.
 A matrix of PIN diodes is burned onto raw silicon wafers using standard manufacturing processes from the industry of microelectronics like acceptor/donator ions implantation, oxide growth or metal deposit.
 The size of one square PIN diode can be at the order of a few millimetres as required by the simulation of the physics performance of the detector.
 Nevertheless the integration of the electronic read-out was regarded to be seen as critical according to the requirements of the detector mechanics.
-It limits the actual granularity to diodes of about 5x5 mm2 lateral size.
-The sensor thickness is constrained by the availability of commercial raw wafers and the signal dynamics: about 300 μ m complies with the read-out electronics.
+It limits the actual granularity to diodes of about 5mm large.
+The sensor thickness is constrained by the read-out electronics.

 The diodes matrix is surrounded by a so called "guard ring" structure which is made thanks to the same processing steps.
 Other well known techniques like etching, MOS effect or polarization of the guard-rings require additional steps and would have increased the overall cost.
 Consequently the guard rings are left floating and are therefore not connected to any mechanical or electronic component.
-This is a novelty and the reference design is not yet finalized
+This is a novelty and the reference design is not yet finalized.